 Keep scrolling to learn more!

 Your sleep track doesn't have to be Beethoven or Bach, though.
-Experts suggest choosing songs that are "sedative" in nature, meaning the tempo is between 60 to 80 beats per minute (check SongBPM.com to find out if your song of choice fits these requirements).
+Experts suggest choosing songs that are "sedative" in nature, meaning the tempo is between 60 to 80 beats per minute.
 In fact, in a poll conducted by Spotify, Ed Sheeran's "Thinking Out Loud" (among several other songs by the crooner) was the most-streamed song among 2.8 million sleep playlists.
 Songs by Sam Smith, such as "Lay Me Down" and "I'm Not the Only One" also peppered the top-20 list.

 If you're not a fan of classical music (or Ed Sheeran or Sam Smith), you can certainly choose your own tunes to listen to.
 Some experts even suggest that subjects who use music that is most enjoyable and familiar to them will yield better results and improve the effects of sleep quality.

 If the music alone still doesn't seem to help you, try combining the soothing music with relaxation techniques—researchers have found that pairing sedative music with techniques such as progressive muscle relaxation (or the most popular sleep tip on Byrdie: this simple breathing trick) have helped individuals who need an extra push to fall asleep faster.

 Don't want to disturb your partner (or your roommate) while you listen to your sleep soundtrack?
 Try these comfortable Bedphones Sleep Headphones ($40) to drift off peacefully.

 Grandner MA, Khader WS, Warlick CD, Fernandez F. Acculturation and sleep: implications for sleep and health disparities.
 Sleep.
 2019;42(3):zsz059. doi:10.1093/sleep/zsz059